Co-Curricular Club Expo

 All year levels welcome, so come and learn and/or share your expertise.

-Sign up here (sign ups close 24th February), or if you would like more information contact Ms Sheehy through team’s chat.
+Sign up here (sign-ups close Friday, 23 February), or contact Ms Sheehy through ‘Team’s chat’ to join.

-Sign up here (close 24th February), or if you would like further information, please contact Mrs Rivers and we will add you to the CARE team (caring and Active Rangi Environmentalists), to keep you up to date and share information.
+Sign up here (close Friday, 23 February), or if you would like further information, please contact Mrs Rivers and we will add you to the CARE team (caring and Active Rangi Environmentalists), to keep you up to date and share information.
 You are welcome to join the team on a casual or regular basis!

 The technology, innovation and entrepreneurship group allow you to explore your interests and learn all kinds of things related to technology, innovation and entrepreneurship.
 This group is part of the RangiX program.